-In this noisy case investigation, the SNR distribution and the FAP of the V1 detector is changed. figure 10.7 describes the SNR distribution and the FAP in this investigation.
+In this noisy case investigation, the SNR distribution and the FAP of the V1 detector is changed.
+Figure 10.7 describes the SNR distribution and the FAP in this investigation.
 The red colored curves are for the case when the detector is stable, while the blue curves correspond to the noisy condition.
-Thus, the main effect of the noisy SNR distribution would be occurred above the SNR 4, and the optimal threshold would be same as the previous result.
+Thus, the main effect of the noisy SNR distribution would occur above the SNR 4, and the optimal threshold would be the same as the previous result.

-Figure 10.7: SNR distribution in the noisy case (Left), FAP in the noisy case (Right)
+Figure 10.7: SNR distribution in a noisy case (Left), FAP in a noisy case (Right)